 May 1 is Mother Goose Day, established in 1987 by Gloria T. Delamar upon the publication of her book, Mother Goose; From Nursery to Literature.

 The day is a time for reflecting on fairy tales, acting them out, making and wearing Mother Goose costumes, or reading fairy tales aloud.
-It also could be a time to consider how much Mother Goose tales have influenced modern writing.
+It also could be a time to consider how much these stories have influenced modern writing.
 Of course, this includes works such as Gregory Maguire’s Wicked series, based on L. Frank Baum’s Wizard of Oz books, or novels like Brom’s Child Thief, which paints a much darker picture of Peter Pan and the lost boys.
-There are a plethora of novels based on fairy tales.
+There are countless novels based on fairy tales.

 Consider, for example, romance novels.
-In many, we meet the prince who is at first a frog — until he receives a kiss — or the beast-as-hero in “Beauty and the Beast.”
-At first neither character is likeable nor desirable.
-The same holds true in romance novels, which generally follow a pattern with variations for sub-genres.
-Following this pattern, heroine and hero meet and at first don’t like each other—the frog and the beast.
-Or at least the heroine doesn’t like the hero.
-She thinks he’s too arrogant or too self-centered.
+In many fairy tales, we meet a prince who is at first a frog—until he receives a kiss.
+For the heroine, it is rarely love at first sight.
+The same holds true in romance novels, which often follow a general pattern: the heroine and hero meet and at first don’t like each other, or at least the heroine doesn’t like the hero.
+She thinks he’s too arrogant or too self-centered—in some way, he’s a frog.
 Gradually, however, as they spend more time together and learn more about each other, these feelings change.
 Maybe the hero isn’t as arrogant as it first appeared.
 In fact, maybe he’s a pretty good guy, somebody worthy of love.
-And soon the two characters do fall in love and in fairy-tale fashion live happily ever after.
+And soon the two characters do fall in love, and in fairy-tale fashion, live happily ever after.

 Fairy tales have influenced modern writing in many ways.
-Many of the tales are dark, providing a nearly endless supply of ideas for horror and/or revenge novels.
-For example, the wicked stepmother appears as a man in novels like Emma Donoghue’s Room in which the main character has kidnapped a young woman and keeps prisoner for years, along with her son whom he has fathered.
-Undoubtedly, the story was influenced by tales like “Cinderella” in which the central character was kept prisoner and maltreated.
+Many of the tales are dark, providing a nearly endless supply of ideas for horror and revenge novels.
+For example, the wicked stepmother appears as a man in novels like Emma Donoghue’s Room.
+Undoubtedly, the story was influenced by tales like “Cinderella,” in which the central character was kept prisoner and maltreated.
 There are echoes of “The Pied Piper” in various revenge novels like Stephen King’s Carrie, in which the main character seeks revenge just as the Pied Piper did when those who hired him refused to pay him for ridding the city of rats.

-Maybe as a fun mental exercise today, Mother Goose Day, you and a group of friends can try to think of the fairy tales behind your favorite modern novels.
-Have fun.
+To celebrate Mother Goose Day, perhaps you and a group of friends can try to think of the fairy tales behind your favorite modern novels.
+Have fun!